Welcoming Jeff Kreshel to West Yost: Expanding Quality & Enhancing Connections in the Pacific Northwest

 Core Moolenkamp: As you look ahead to your first year at West Yost, what impact are you most excited to make—for our clients, our team, or the communities we serve?

-Jeff: I’m most excited about the opportunity to get to know my West Yost colleagues, share information about our team’s services and capabilities with our clients, the opportunity to help establish a physical presence in the Puget Sound region, as well as the opportunity to potentially recruit other like-minded professionals passionate about the water industry and eager to contribute to the ever-expanding and evolving West Yost team and culture.
+Jeff: I’m most excited about the opportunity to get to know my West Yost colleagues, share information about our team’s services and capabilities with our clients, the opportunity to help establish a physical presence in the Puget Sound region, as well as the opportunity to potentially recruit other like-minded professionals who are passionate about the water industry and eager to contribute to the ever-expanding and evolving West Yost team and culture.

 Looking Forward